 An introduction to Las Vegas

-Clearly Vegas is a hugely popular holiday destination.
-And inevitably, 99.9% of these holiday makers won’t be a member of a golf club in Vegas.
-Yes there are some great golf courses in Las Vegas, but a lot are private.
+Las Vegas is such a popular holiday destination.
+Yet unsurprisingly, 99.9% of these holiday makers aren’t going to be a member of a golf club in the city.
+Yes there are some great golf courses in Las Vegas, but many are private.

 Therefore the demand for a decent public golf course is huge.
-There are many who want to squeeze a quick 18 holes in before hitting the Strip and gambling the night away.
+Many of these holiday-makers want to squeeze a quick 18 holes in before hitting the Strip and gambling the night away.

 Therefore find below a collection of the best public golf courses in Las Vegas.